 MS: I can kind of juggle … definitely not a pro or anything but I think I can hold my own.

-Attorney at Work’s Product Spotlight Q&A’s are sponsored interviews about the best of the best of the legal technology industry — new products, updates and what’s happening with the industry leaders.
+Attorney at Work’s Legal Tech Q&A’s are sponsored interviews about the best of the best of the legal technology industry — new products, updates and what’s happening with the industry leaders.
 For more information, click here.